 This beast represents the Medo-Persian Empire which was initially led by Darius and Cyrus (Daniel 5:30-36).
 It is important to note that one side of the bear was higher than the other.
 This refers to the fact that Cyrus was the greater of the two leaders.
 Cyrus was a Persian (Dan.
 6:28) and Darius was a Mede (Dan.
 11:1).
 Darius died after the first year and then Cyrus was the only ruler.
 The two men had come together to form a new empire, but history only refers to it as the Persian Empire.
 The three ribs are three kingdoms which the Medo-Persian Empire defeated: the Lydian Kingdom (546 B.C.), Chaldean Empire (539 B.C.) and the Egyptian Empire (525 B.C.).

 The leopard is the third symbol.

 After this I kept looking, and behold, another one, like a leopard, which had on its back four wings of a bird; the beast also had four heads, and dominion was given to it.
 (NASB) Dan.
 7:6

 It is a symbol of speed and power.
 This symbol represents the empire of Greece.
 Alexander the Great was the military leader who pushed his army to establish this empire with blazing speed.
 But as soon as he established this empire, he also died.
 His empire was split among his four generals: Lysimachus, Cassander, Seleucius Nicanor, and Ptolemy.
 Lysimachus ruled Thrace and Bithyna.
 Cassander ruled Macedonia, and Seleucius Nicanor had Syria, Babylon, and India.
-Ptolemy ruled Egypt, Petra and Palestine.
+Ptolemy ruled Egypt, Petra and Canaan.
 These generals are the four heads to whom dominion was given.

 The last beast is not an animal.